edwiny/rstream/README.md

     rstream replicates a fileset at a source machine to multiple target destinations with updates in near realtime.
-It is optimised for distributing incremental changes to files (e.g log files).
+It is optimised for distributing incremental changes to files (e.g. log files).

-    It's a bit like tail -f and rsync commbined (although it cannot allude to any of the efficiencies that rsync offers).
+    It's a bit like tail -f and rsync combined (although it cannot allude to any of the efficiencies that rsync offers).

     A rstream instance needs to run at source and destination.
 The instance